 - It is possible that SSD may not diagnose a disability.
 This may help you to decide on next steps, such as contacting Academic Advising or Counseling Services, or seeking advice from your instructors, your family, your friends, or others.

 Students may experience stressors that can impact both their academic experience and their personal well-being.
 These may include academic pressures and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc. If you are experiencing concerns, seeking help is a courageous thing to do for yourself and those who care about you.
 If the source of your stressors is academic, please contact your instructor so that we can find solutions together.
-For personal concerns, U-M offers a variety of resources, many of which are listed on the Resources for Student Well-being webpage.
-More resources for getting help and for maintaining your well-being proactively:
+For personal concerns, U-M offers a variety of resources, many which are listed on the Resources for Student Well-being webpage.
+You can also search for additional well-being resources here.

 Title IX prohibits discrimination on the basis of sex, which includes sexual misconduct — including harassment, domestic and dating violence, sexual assault, and stalking.
 We understand that sexual violence can undermine students’ academic success and we encourage anyone dealing with sexual misconduct to talk to someone about their experience, so they can get the support they need.
 Confidential support and academic advocacy can be found with the Sexual Assault Prevention and Awareness Center (SAPAC) on their 24-hour crisis line, 734.936.3333 and at sapac.umich.edu.

 Alleged violations can be non-confidentially reported to the Office for Institutional Equity (OIE) at email@example.com